moiez0/Clientserver/README.md

 # Project: Clientserver

 Project: Clientserver is a script which aims to provide an exploiting network for the community.
-Filtering Disabled is recreated  as after executing, everything your client sees is sent to other clients running the script creating a simulation of Roblox Servers.
-There are endless possibilities as to what can be achieved.
+Filtering Disabled is reproduced because everything your client sees is broadcast to other clients running the script, producing a Roblox Server simulation.
+There are no limitations to what can be accomplished.

 ## Authors